acacereswright/acacereswright.github.io/work.md

 Recently part of our work was accepted, in the form of an extended abstract, to the 10th International Conference on Computational Social Science (IC2S2), which will occur in July 2024.

-#### Member Service Represenative, Lockport Family YMCA.
+#### Member Service Representative, Lockport Family YMCA.
 September 2023 - May 2024

 As a member service representative, I ensured all YMCA members were greeted on entry to the facility and ensured their needs were met.
 Along with this, I answered phone calls and kept up to date with all relevant programs, events, and procedures to be able to answer any questions and register members for special events and programs.